 As to the weight of the principle the distinct terms ‘paramount’ and ‘primary’ have been employed, along with either the definite or indefinite article, to qualify the consideration that should be given to a child’s (best) interests.
 There are therefore at least four possible weightings: (a) the paramount; (b) a paramount; (c) the primary; (d) a primary.
 A fifth—that a child’s (best) interests should merely be ‘a consideration’—is otiose.
 Some consideration should obviously be given to a child’s interests.
 The question however is how much.
 The distinction between ‘paramount’ and ‘primary’ may be understood as follows.
 A consideration that is paramount outranks and trumps all other considerations.
 It is, in effect, the only consideration determinative of an outcome.
 A consideration that is ‘primary’ is a leading consideration, one that is first in rank among several.
 But although no considerations outrank a primary consideration there may be other considerations of equal, first rank.
 Furthermore a leading consideration does not trump even if it outranks all other considerations.
 A primary consideration is not the only consideration determinative of an outcome.

 So it should be evident that (a) and (b) are equivalent, and that the real contrast is between a paramount consideration that trumps all others and a primary one that need not.
 In effect the interesting choice is between (a) and (d).
-That is, one between a child's (best) interests being the only consideration and their being an important but not the sole consideration.
+That is, one between a child’s (best) interests being the only consideration and their being an important but not the sole consideration.
 Indeed a debate took place as to which of these two versions should be included within the UN Convention on the Rights of the Child with the weaker formulation being eventually adopted (Alston 1994 12).
-The difficulties with the idea that a child's (best) interests are the only consideration in the determination of any issues will be discussed further in due course.

 We can speak either of ‘a’ child or, more generally, of ‘children’.
 There is a difference between considering how in some matter the child most directly concerned is affected and considering how any policy or action in respect of that one child may also have consequences for other children.
 Indeed we might consider how any policy or action at all has implications—even if very indirect and attenuated—for all children.
 However, it is plausible to construe a use of ‘children’ within a formulation of the BIP as requiring us to attend to the impact of a policy, practice, or activity upon those young persons most obviously and directly affected.
 The BIP’s origins are to be found in custody disputes where the law had to make a determination in respect of a couple’s children.
 Even if there were several children the court had to decide in respect of each individual child what was the most appropriate course of action.
 The provenance of the BIP shows itself in the continued use of the singular term ‘child’.